karmab/openshaft/README.md

 - use ansible to gather openshift token and cert
 - add labels to schedule nova-compute or swift-storage on specific nodes
 - translate the veth pair in openshift world ( or use a cron on compute nodes to do the same?)
+- add missing ifaces to bridge so they get added by namespace later or only detected ones ?
 - evaluate use of net=host for openvswitch related containers
 - test along with ovn and contiv
 - review if it makes sense to push images to docker hub
+- overwrite bridge mappings on a per compute ( or neutron-agent) base

 ## Problems?